 I had my first home staging client in early January, within about 60 days from building my home staging business website.
-Given that I started my business just before the holiday season that was pretty fast.
-Many of my Staging Diva students get their first project while they are still working their way through my 5 courses.
+Given that I started my business just before the holiday season, that was pretty fast.
+Many of my Staging Diva students get their first project while they are still working their way through my five courses.

 How long can it take for someone who is interested in this business to start making money?

 When a home stager follows the business formula I provide in the Staging Diva Home Staging Business Training Program, they will be earning a profit with their very first client.